 Applicants for the MA in Media, Culture, & Technology must have completed an undergraduate degree in an accredited college or university.
 Admission depends not only on the achievement and promise of the applicant as attested through transcripts, writing sample, and two letters of recommendation but also on the clarity of the applicant's personal statement and research interests and on the compatibility of the applicant's interests with the resources of the department.

-The application deadline is May 1, with priority given to applications received by January 15, for the following fall.
+Applications open in fall (go to the Graduate School of Arts & Sciences web page for details).
+The deadline is May 1, with priority given to applications received by January 15, for the following fall.

 1. Personal Statement